Online in English

 2. Coordinate effective virtual teams, manage work projects remotely, interface in real-time with stakeholders at all levels, maintain effective communication with external constituencies such as customer bases, and motivate employees at horizontal and vertical levels of the organization.

 3. Remotely perform functional managerial duties, especially those related to human resource management, such as recruiting, hiring, training, and evaluating employees, providing technical and workplace support on new procedures and processes, and communicating vertically within the organization.

 |Admission Requirements||Bachelors Degree + 2 years work experience|

 The structure of a typical course will require students to read materials supplied by the university, study related materials, and perform personal research on selected topics.
 Confirmation of learning may be determined via papers, projects, quizzes or exams.

-All MBA students take four courses a year and complete an independent research thesis (MBA549) over the course of two years, under the supervision of graduate faculty.
+All MBA students take five courses the 1st year and 4 courses the 2nd year and complete an independent research thesis (MBA549) over the course of two years, under the supervision of graduate faculty.

 |Course Number||Course Name|

 |MBA543||Innovation and Data Management|

 MBA540: Leading the contemporary Global Organizations.
 This course provides an introduction to essential management concepts typically related to the contemporary global environment.
 Students are introduced to the interface of business and culture, including topics in diversity, change management, corporate citizenship, and interpersonal communication practices with business stakeholders, team dynamics, and globalization processes.

 MBA541: Business Analytics.
 This course equips the student to conduct business research using a variety of quantitative and qualitative measures.
 Topics include sampling techniques, hypothesis testing, correlation, regression analysis, data mining, cluster analysis, time series research, reliability and validity, case studies, business statistic software, and writing research reports.